S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ## Summary

-There have been many ways of approaching styling on the web and I think it is fair to say that they have all had at least one or two good points and often just as many bad points.
+There have been many ways of approaching styling on the web and I think it is fair to say that they all have their good points and often just as many bad points.
 This is as true of modern CSS-in-JS approaches as of the dinosaurs of the CSS world.
-In my opinion, the best ones work with CSS, rather than cut across - we can come up with solutions that are better than just gritting our teeth and trying to hammer a screw in with some pliers.
-The solution presented here is heavily inspired by ITCSS, which does this very well and has defined "place" for
-CSS-in-JS styles.
-Nevertheless it is not the only working solution; the important thing is that we understand the boundaries that our decision impose upon us and the costs that we will pay for them.
+In my estimation, the best solutions work with CSS, rather than cut across - we can come up with solutions that are better than just gritting our teeth and trying to hammer a screw in with some pliers.
+The solution presented here is not the only working solution; the important thing is that we understand the boundaries that our decision impose upon us and the costs that we will pay for them.

 ## Further reading